isocpp/CppCoreGuidelines/docs/dyn_array.md

 #### Why no push_back (and friends)?
 `gsl::dyn_array` is intended to be a fixed-size array and all objects should be constructed at creation.
+It supports no itetator/pointer-invalidating operation.

 #### Why does `gsl::dyn_array` not conform to the `Container` Named Requirements?
 `gsl::dyn_array` is intended to be a safer replacement for raw pointers and sizes.
 We don't want users to accidentally use it in a way that would be unsafe.
-For example, `gsl::dyn_array` does not have copy or move assignment operators.
+For example, `gsl::dyn_array` does not have copy or move operations.
 This is because it would be possible to invalidate existing iterators and references.

 ### Bounds Checking Semantics